dfandrich/testclutch-curl-web/README.md

 https://github.com/dfandrich/testclutch-curl-web/

 The build scripts require Python 3 (ver.
-3.8 or higher) with the `pip` package, as well as `git`.
+3.8 or higher) with the `pip` package, as well as `git` and `xz`.

 Run `./builddeployment` to create `testclutch_deploy.tar.xz`, a deployment bundle that contains the static web content, Python source code as well as all the necessary Test Clutch source code and dependencies.
 The script assumes the testclutch source is in the directory `../testclutch/` and the `master` branch is the version to deploy.
-To change these, run the script with the `GITREPO` and `TAG` variables pointing to a git repository location (local or remote) and branch or tag, respectively.
+To change these, run the script with two arguments of branch or tag and git repository location (local or remote), respectively.

 The script writes the files `testclutch_deploy-commit.txt` and `testclutch_deploy-requirements.txt` which contain the commit ID of the